-We are subject to increased inventory risks and costs because we build our products based on forecasts provided by customers before receiving purchase orders for the products
+We are subject to increased inventory risks and costs because we build our products based on forecasts provided by customers before receiving purchase orders for the products these customers.

-In order to ensure availability of our products for some of our largest customers, we start the manufacturing of our products in advance of receiving purchase orders based on forecasts provided by these customers.
 However, these forecasts do not represent binding purchase commitments and we do not recognize sales for these products until they are shipped to the customer.
 As a result, we incur inventory and manufacturing costs in advance of anticipated sales.
 Because demand for our products may not materialize, manufacturing based on forecasts subjects us to increased risks of high inventory carrying costs, increased obsolescence and increased operating costs.
 These inventory risks are exacerbated when our customers purchase indirectly through contract manufacturers or hold component inventory levels greater than their consumption rate because this causes us to have less visibility regarding the accumulated levels of inventory for such customers.
 A resulting write-off of unusable or excess inventories would adversely affect our operating results.